 - Metal and to a lesser extent resin models are prone to scratches and deeper bumps, because their surfaces aren’t as flexible.

-First, metal and pewter miniatures are cast in molds.
+1. Metal and pewter miniatures are cast in molds with lubricants (oily substance)

 Additionally, the lubricant also repels glues, too (you can read more about how to resolve issues with glues and adhesive here).
 So, this may even be why you are having a hard time assembling pewter models.
 Glue doesn’t adhere well to that residue of mold-release.

-Second, paint and primer on metal miniatures tend to get scratched easily.
+2. Paint and primer on metal miniatures tend to get scratched, easily

 For metal miniatures, you want a primer that hardens and for lack of better words, “sticks better” to the metal or resin surface.
 This means you probably want an enamel-based primer.
 Enamel is a much harder substance than the polyurethane material of a lot of non-rattle can primers.